noplanman/GitHub-Tweaks/README.md

 - Remove Commit Ref Links which have been implemented by GitHub directly.
 - Remove Pull Info Links which are obsolete since GitHub's new dashboard.
+- Fix permalink link next to the user links at the top right.

 ### 2.8